jaderigby/bacon/README.md

 - __status.py__ = the status file is simply for running the `status` attribute in order to verify setup in the beginning.
 This can be modified and used however you like or you may remove this file and its accompanying reference in the `actions.py` file.
 - __action-list.json__ = this is where the actions are described.
 When you do `myUtility status`, this file is read, and the names and descriptions are listed.
 You can use this file to add descriptions for each of your utility's actions.
 - __action.py__ = an example of a typical action file.
 This can also be removed, along with its reference inside the `actions.py` file.

+## Helpers ##

+The helpers file is where you can include the functions that your utility uses.
+This file is intended to include any non-business logic.
+Bacon utilities come pre-configured with a handful of useful helper functions already.
+These are listed below:

+- __root()__ = returns the user's root directory path, such as doing `cd ~/`
+- __self_path()__ = returns the directory path for the utility.
+- __load_profile()__ & __get_settings()__ = these two functions are set up specifically for calling the settings.
+If you want to use the settings in an action file, uncomment the commented settings line at the top of the file.
+- __read_file()__ = opens a specified file
+- __write_file()__ = writes to a specified file the data passed in as the second argument
+- __run_command()__ = runs a specified bash command
+- __run_command_output()__ runs a specified command and then returns the output
+- __titled()__ converts any PascalCased/camelCased string to a title string, ie, a string with spaces and capitals at the beginning of each word.
+- __kabob()__ = converts any PascalCased/camelCased string to a lowercase string seperated by dashes.
+- __user_selection()__ converts a specified list to an interactive selection, where each list item is numbered.
+The first argument determins the string given as the input prompt.
+If "x" is selected, or enter is pressed before a selection is made, then the function returns the string "exit".
+Any other selection that is not a number, returns the error "Please select a valid entry" and allows the user to try again.